 However, blueprints and wireframes can only take you so far.
 In order to completely add life to your ideas and communicate your vision clearly, tangible products need to be created.
-In the skyscraper example, this would be a miniature model; for software development, this would be an interactive prototype.
+In the skyscraper example, this would be a miniature model; for software development, this would be an

 The opportunities to learn from initial user insights, as well as the reduction in project failure, have seen prototyping in software and application development move away from an if-time-permits activity to a must-do activity, and is providing the perfect stepping stone into the development of minimum viable products (MVPs).

 Despite the many advantages and benefits offered by prototyping, some startups still choose to go straight into MVP development.
 For those of you who are still unconvinced about the importance of rapid prototyping in MVP development, here are a few points to help sway you over to the right side of the fence:

 Prototypes Bring Your Ideas to Life

 It can be very hard to organize your application’s ideas and layouts in your head, and paper sketches, wireframes, and mockups provide limited visualization.
 In order to completely bring your ideas to life, you need a highly visual product that clearly communicates and represents all your ideas and goals, and provides basic interactive functionalities.
 Prototypes provide the perfect solution for transferring your ideas and vision into a product that can both be seen, and, more importantly, experienced by those involved.